MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/folder-redirection/deploy-folder-redirection.md

 > **Applies To:** Windows 11, Windows 10, Windows Server 2022, Windows Server 2019, Windows Server 2016

-This article describes the requirements for deploying the Folder Redirection and Offline Files features together, including the steps that you need to follow to control access to the redirected files.
+This article describes the requirements for deploying Folder Redirection and Offline Files together, including the steps that you need to follow to control access to the redirected files.

 <!-- >> [!IMPORTANT]
 > Because of the security changes made in [MS16-072](https://support.microsoft.com/help/3163622/ms16-072-security-update-for-group-policy-june-14-2016), we updated [Step 4: Create a GPO for Folder Redirection](#step-4-create-a-gpo-for-folder-redirection) of this article so Windows can properly apply the Folder Redirection policy (and not revert redirected folders on affected client computers).